BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 <div align="center"> <h2>Installation</h2></div>

 ### Step 1
-Download the latest "release," extract its contents, and navigate to the "src" folder:
+Download the latest "release," extract its contents, and open the "src" folder:
-  * NOTE: If you clone this repository you WILL NOT get the latest release.
-Instead, you will development versions, which may or may not be stable.
+  * NOTE: If you clone this repository you will development versions, which may or may not be stable.
    > The last attempt to support 🐧 Linux and 🍎 MacOS is Release v3.5.2.
 Make sure and follow the ```readme.md``` instructions there.
 ### Step 2
-Within the ```src``` folder, open a command prompt and create a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/):
+Within the ```src``` folder, create a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/):
 ```
 python -m venv .
 ```